nilshoffmann/maltcms/src/site/markdown/documentation/commands/visualization/DTW2DTicVisualizer.md

 <h1>DTW2DTicVisualizer</h1>
-Class: `maltcms.commands.fragments2d.warp.DTW2DTicVisualizer`
+**Class**: `maltcms.commands.fragments2d.warp.DTW2DTicVisualizer`
+**Workflow Slot**: VISUALIZATION
-Description: Creates an image containing both chromatograms in different color channels of the image using the warp path.
+**Description**: Creates an image containing both chromatograms in different color channels of the image using the warp path.
 Optionaly it will create a serialized XYBPlot
-Workflow Slot: VISUALIZATION

 ---